-- A connected CMM2 passes time and date (GPS time and date, if received). - A connected CMMmicro passes the time and date (GPS time and date, if received), but only if both - the CMMmicro is operating on CMMmicro Release 2.1 or later release.
-(These releases include an NTP server functionality.) - the BHM is operating on Canopy System Release 4.2 or later release.
-(These releases include an NTP client functionality.) - A separate NTP server is addressable from the BHM, and the BHM is operating on Canopy System Release 4.2 or later release.
+- A connected CMM2 passes time and date (GPS time and date, if received). - A connected CMMmicro passes the time and date (GPS time and date, if received), but only if the CMMmicro is operating on CMMmicro Release 2.1 or later release.
+(These releases include an NTP server functionality.) - A separate NTP server is addressable from the BHM.

-If the BHM should derive time and date from either a CMMmicro or a separate NTP server, enter the IP address of the CMMmicro or NTP server on this web page.
+If the BHM should derive time and date from either a CMMmicro or a separate NTP server, enter the IP address of the CMMmicro or NTP server on this tab.
 To force the BHM to derive time and date before the first (or next) 15-minute interval query of the NTP server, click Get Time through NTP.

-If you must set the time and date, the format for entry is
+If you enter a time and date, the format for entry is